| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Desktop printing electronic calculators, made in

-signed up, and marketed the machines as the 1500-series calculators, after
+North America as the 1500-series calculators, after

-Known models: 1503 (3 memories), 1503R (3 memories, square root),
+Known models: 1503 (Three memories), 1503R (Three memories and square root),

-1510 (10 memories), 1510R (10 memories, square root).
+1510 (Ten memories), 1510R (Ten memories and square root).

 Victor 1800-1721 Scientific Calculator

-digit capacity.
+fourteen digit capacity.
 Automatic floating decimal.

 Any Victor 4000-series Programmable Calculator

-Any model Wanderer "Conti" Calculator
+Any model Wanderer Conti Calculator

 Desktop electronic printing calculators produced by German